Tableau's Pace of Innovation

 Tableau Mobile is the fastest, most delightful way to stay on top of your data.
 Go from question to insight in just a few taps with Tableau Mobile's streamlined experience.
 Select, filter, and drill down with a tap of your finger.
 Interact with your data using controls that are automatically optimized for touch even when you're not connected.

 Tap to add calculations and filters.
 Use Show Me to suggest different views of the data.
 Ask entirely new questions using Tableau Mobile's powerful editing capabilities.
-Tableau Mobile integrates with your IT infrastructure to ensure your mobile deployment is secure.
 Our apps fit into your security ecosystem with support for SAML and Active Directory.

 Easy enterprise deployments with flexible authentication for your security ecosystem.
 Product Update ensures users have the latest maintenance release of Tableau Desktop, helping your organization stay secure.
 Active Directory Synchronization updates Tableau Server with your latest AD groups settings.